joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 #### Temporal Dead Zone with `let`

-variables declared with `let` do not move to the top of the current execution context.
+Variables declared with `let` **do not move** to the top of the current execution context.
 Referencing the variable in the block before the initialization results in a ReferenceError (contrary to a variable declared with var, which will just have the undefined value).

 ```js
 function do_something() {